Learning GAN-based Foveated Reconstruction to Recover Perceptually Important Image Features

-Inspired by work of Guenter \etal \cite{guenter_foveated_2012}, we consider foveated rendering scenario where the image is divided into three regions with different levels of distortions.
-We consider the boundaries of these three regions to lie at \SI{8}{\degree} and \SI{14}{\degree} eccentricity (represented as red and green circles in \refFig{samples_visualization}), which coincide with the end of parafovea and the center of perifovea \cite{wandell1997foundations}.
-They divide the image into foveal, near periphery, and far periphery regions.
-Our split is also similar to the practice seen in the computer graphics research, such as [Guenter et al. 2012, Patney et al. 2016], where similar values are chosen.
+Inspired by work by Guenter \etal \cite{guenter_foveated_2012}, we considered a foveated rendering scenario in which the image was divided into three regions with different levels of distortions.
+We assumed that the boundaries of these three regions were at the \SI{8}{\degree} and \SI{14}{\degree} of eccentricity (represented as the red and green circles, respectively, in \refFig{samples_visualization}), which coincide with the end of the parafovea and its center of perifovea \cite{wandell1997foundations}.
+They divided the image into foveal, near periphery, and far periphery regions.
+Our split was similar to that used in the computer graphics research, such as by [Guenter et al. 2012, Patney et al. 2016].

-While the content of the foveal region is directly transferred from a full resolution image for best quality, we reconstruct the near and far periphery regions from sparse set of samples.
-The input sampling density for these regions we assume to be the same as the amount of guiding samples estimated in our experiment with image patches (\refSec{experiments_dataset}).
-More precisely, we assume that the near periphery region is reconstructed from the number of samples required for \SI{8}{\degree} eccentricity and the far periphery is reconstructed from the number of samples corresponding to \SI{14}{\degree} eccentricity.
+While the content of the foveal region was directly transferred from a full-resolution image to ensure the highest quality, we reconstructed the near and far periphery regions from a sparse set of samples.
+The input sampling density for these regions was assumed to be the same as the number of guiding samples estimated in our experiment with image patches (\refSec{experiments_dataset}).
+More precisely, we assumed that the near periphery region was reconstructed from the number of samples required for an eccentricity of \SI{8}{\degree}, and the far periphery was reconstructed from the number of samples corresponding to an eccentricity of \SI{14}{\degree}.

-To perform this reconstruction we train two distinct generator networks, each of which is responsible for the reconstruction of near and far peripheral regions.
-For benchmarking purposes, we also train separate networks for each one of the two different discriminator losses (using our $\mathcal{L}_{adv}^*$ and the standard loss $\mathcal{L}_{adv}$) and three different generator losses (using $\mathcal{L}_G^{L2}$, $\mathcal{L}_G^{LPIPS}$, and $\mathcal{L}_G^{Lapl}$).
-Relative weights of loss terms are set to $ w_{L2} = 2000 $, $ w_{LPIPS} = 100 $, $ w_{Lapl} = 100 $, and $ w_{adv} = 1 $.
+To perform this reconstruction, we trained two distinct generator networks, each of which was responsible for the reconstruction of the near and far peripheral regions.
+For benchmarking purposes, we also trained separate networks for each of the two discriminator losses (using our $\mathcal{L}_{adv}^*$ and the standard loss $\mathcal{L}_{adv}$) and three generator losses (using $\mathcal{L}_G^{L2}$, $\mathcal{L}_G^{LPIPS}$, and $\mathcal{L}_G^{Lapl}$).
+The relative weights of the loss terms were set to $ w_{L2} = 2000 $, $ w_{LPIPS} = 100 $, $ w_{Lapl} = 100 $, and $ w_{adv} = 1 $.
 The selected weights were adjusted according to the magnitudes of the individual loss terms to equalize their contributions to the final loss.
 This was done by observing the values of the individual terms during training.